awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 **Important**
 You must ensure that your Redis backup data doesn't exceed the resources of the node\.
 For example, you can't upload an \.rdb file with 5 GB of Redis data to a cache\.m3\.medium node that has 2\.9 GB of memory\.
-If the backup is too large, the resulting cluster will have a status of `restore-failed`\.
+If the backup is too large, the resulting cluster has a status of `restore-failed`\.
 If this happens, you must delete the cluster and start over\.
 For a complete listing of node types and specifications, see [Redis Node\-Type Specific Parameters](ParameterGroups.Redis.md#ParameterGroups.Redis.NodeSpecific) and [Amazon ElastiCache Product Features and Details](https://aws.amazon.com/elasticache/details/)\.
-Encrypting a Redis \.rdb file with Amazon S3 server\-side encryption \(SSE\) is not supported\.
+You can encrypt a Redis \.rdb file with Amazon S3 server\-side encryption \(SSE\-S3\) only\.
+For more information, see [Protecting Data Using Server\-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html)\.

 Following, you can find topics that walk you through migrating your Redis cluster from outside ElastiCache for Redis to ElastiCache for Redis\.